TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 **(1)** **Normal Presale**

-Normal Presale pages work for project team to pre-configure a set of presale rules like sales amount, target currency, softcap/hardcap, minimumBuy/maximumBuy,startTime/endTime, **whitelist, vesting schedule for contributors,** etc. And it also provide entry for contribution.
+Normal Presale pages work for project team to pre-configure a set of presale rules like _sales amount, target currency, softcap/hardcap, minimumBuy/maximumBuy,startTime/endTime, **whitelist, vesting schedule for contributors,** etc_.
+And it also provide entry for contribution.

 ​		① config the preSales rules & parameters and information on projects and team.